PrivatePulse·Companies·Epic Games vs Bolt

 Epic Games grants ISO/NSO with strike prices ranging from $60–$85 depending on your grant year.
 Bolt grants RSU — no exercise cost.

-The secondary market is pricing Epic Games at a +3% premium over its last primary round ($31.5B$32.4B).
-Bolt trades at +4% over its last round ($8.4B$8.7B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Epic Games has no recent verified secondary signal — only the primary round ($31.5B) is shown.
+Bolt has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth